The global trade in live animals

 Live animals, including calves, cattle, sheep, pigs, goats and horses are routinely transported by road, rail, sea or air across continents.

 Canada transports farm animals thousands of miles within its borders as well as to the US.
-They experience exceptionally harsh conditions as the climate changes from freezing cold to scorching sun.
+They experience exceptionally harsh conditions as the climate changes from freezing cold to the scorching sun.
 The trucks used are often unheated with no air conditioning.

-Every year, thousands of animals are exported from South America to be reared for beef production in Asia and Africa.
+Every year, countless animals are exported from South America to be reared for beef production in Asia and Africa.
 These journeys can often involve the animals spending weeks at sea and result in the animals being slaughtered in inhumane conditions.
 When welfare problems do occur, they can often be disastrous.

 The Middle East is one of the world’s biggest importers of live animals, with animals coming from as far afield as Eastern Europe, South America and Australia.
 On arrival, these animals are often subject to poor welfare and inhumane slaughter.